 When the bones (vertebrae) in the neck are not supporting your head adequately, this will affect the nerves, muscles and blood flow to your head.
 Quite often in headaches, the veins and arteries within the brain and skull are inflamed, compressed or stretched.
 Which in turn causes pain to be experienced around the head.

 There are a number of different types that people frequently experience.
 These include:

-- Cluster headaches – These excruciating types of pain in the head usually occur on one side of the head only, and can last anywhere from 15 minutes to 3 hours.
+- Cluster headaches – This excruciating type of pain usually occurs on one side of the head only.
+It can last anywhere from 15 minutes to 3 hours.
 They can recur regularly, even several times per day over a certain length of time.
 One or both eyes may experience redness and watering.
 Sometimes Cluster headaches can be followed by a headache-free period of months or even years.
 They are generally more prevalent in men than in women.

-- Migraines – The irritating and very painful migraine is a severe type of headache, which occurs three times as often in women than in men.
+- Migraines – They are a irritating, very painful and severe type of headache.
+This headache occurs three times more often in women than in men.
 Medical experts have found that genes can play a role.
-Studies have also shown that brain cell activity can affect blood vessel and nerve cell function which can lead to the migraine.
+Studies have shown that brain cell activity can affect blood vessel and nerve cell function which can lead to the migraine.
 Other triggers may include sudden changes in hormones, caused by stress, or altered eating and sleeping patterns.

 - Tension headaches – The most common type, they usually feel like a constant dull aching or pressure on both sides of the head or at the back of the head and neck, instead of a throbbing pain.
 Triggers include stress, anxiety, poor posture and jaw clenching (either while someone is asleep or awake).
 They can become chronic if left untreated.